Frequently Asked Questions

 Geographically, about two-thirds of the students at our Newton preschool live in Newton and neighboring cities such as Boston, Brookline, Needham, Wellesley and Weston.
 The other one-third come from further away including towns such as Dover, Holliston, Milton, Natick and Sherborn.

-Similarly, the students at our Lincoln preschool primarily hail from Lincoln and surrounding towns including Weston, Wayland, Sudbury and Concord, with additional students coming from towns such as Bedford, Cambridge, Waltham and Stow.
+Similarly, the students at our Lincoln preschool primarily hail from Lincoln and surrounding towns including Weston, Wayland, Sudbury, Concord, and Lexington with additional students coming from towns such as Cambridge, Waltham and Acton.

 Do you offer a full-day program?